The Importance of Online Credit Card Processing

-- Card Association: The card association owns and maintain the network that provide the fast and secure transfer of information between merchants and card issuing banks, comprising of Visa and Mastercard.
+- Card Association: The card association owns and maintains the network that provides the fast and secure transfer of information between merchants and card issuing banks, comprising of Visa and MasterCard.
 American Express and Discover operate their own networks, acting as the Card Issuing Bank, Merchant Acquiring Bank and Payment Processor.

 Unlike a swiped transaction online credit card processing transactions have significantly higher risk and while most merchants with a storefront have upgraded to use of an EMV chip reader to combat fraud, this has had no effect with online merchants.
-E commerce merchants have to rely heavily on address verification and other security protocols to prevent fraud through their online stores.
+Ecommerce merchants must rely heavily on address verification and other security protocols to prevent fraud through their online stores.
 It is vital for online merchants to understand this problem and proactively work to prevent it by taking additional security measures or otherwise face significant losses that will not be covered by payment processors, banks or the card association.

 What is PCI DSS Compliance?

-The Payment Card Industry Data Security Standard, known as PCI-DSS, provides a set of guidelines for online credit card processing and retail credit card processing that businesses must follow in order to securely accept, store and transfer payment card account information to reduce the risk of fraud.
+The Payment Card Industry Data Security Standard provides a set of guidelines that businesses must follow in order to securely accept, store and transfer payment card account information to reduce the risk of fraud.

 There are 4 levels of PCI Compliance; Level 1 for merchants doing in excess of 6 million transactions a year, Level 2 for merchants doing between 1 to 6 million transactions a year, Level 3 for merchant doing 20,000 to 1 million transactions a year and Level 4 for merchants doing less than 20,000 transactions a year.

 Merchants and Businesses will have to undergo yearly compliance testing to make sure that the methods they use to obtain credit card account information is compliant and secure.
-E commerce merchants are required to have a SSL enabled website along with a PCI Compliant payment gateway to insure that there are no vulnerable areas in the web store.
+Ecommerce merchants are required to have a SSL enabled website along with a PCI Compliant payment gateway to ensure that there are no vulnerable areas in the web store.